-VRT 403: Advanced Diagnostic Imaging Applications 2.0 units - 45 hours radiographs and perform various restraint techniques, including special positioning for orthopedics, thoracic and abnormal films.
+VRT 403: Advanced Diagnostic Imaging Applications2.0 units - 45 hours

+This course provides an overview of radiation control regulations and advanced techniques in radiology.
+Student will produce quality radiographs and perform various restraint techniques, including special positioning for orthopedics, thoracic and abnormal films.
 Contrast studies, dental x-rays, ultrasound, CT, MRI, and basic endoscopy will be discussed.
 Students will also continue to practice other lab skills when not producing radiographs.
 A grade of "C" or better is required to earn credit for this course.